kedacore/keda-docs/content/docs/2.4/scalers/azure-monitor.md

 - `tenantId` - Id of the tenant that contains the Azure resource.
 This is used for authentication.
 - `subscriptionId` - Id of Azure subscription that contains the Azure resource.
 This is used for determining the full resource URI.
 - `resourceGroupName` - Name of the resource group for the Azure resource.
-- `metricName` - Name of the metric which can be found in the [official documentation](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/metrics-supported).
+- `metricName` - Name of the metric to query.
+  - Azure metrics are available as a list in the [official documentation](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/metrics-supported).
+  - Custom metric name when querying Azure Monitor [custom metrics](https://docs.microsoft.com/en-us/azure/azure-monitor/essentials/metrics-custom-overview).
+- `metricNamespace` - Name of the metric namespace.
+Required when `metricName` is a custom metric.
 - `targetValue` - Target value to trigger scaling actions.
 - `metricAggregationType` - Aggregation method of the Azure Monitor metric.
-Optionsinclude `Average`, `Total`, `Maximum` with a full list in the [official documentation](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/metrics-supported).
+Options include `Average`, `Total`, `Maximum` with a full list in the [official documentation](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/metrics-supported).
 - `metricFilter` - Name of the filter to be more specific by using dimensions listed in the [official documentation](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/metrics-supported). (optional)
 - `metricAggregationInterval` - Collection time of the metric in format `"hh:mm:ss"` (default: `"0:5:0"` which is 5 minutes)
 - `activeDirectoryClientId` - Id of the Active Directory application which requires at least `Monitoring Reader` permissions.
 Optional.
 Required when `TriggerAuthentication` is not provided.